ElonaMaliqi/Hotel-Booking-and-Management-System/README.md

  **Technologies used:** ReactJS, PHP, MySQL, SASS

-**Disclaimer:** This is not an actual hotel.
+**Disclaimer:** This project is a demonstration and does not represent a real hotel.
 All images and text used in this project are not my own and are utilized solely for project demonstration.

 ## Instructions to Open the Project